 Heidi M. Wood, L.C.S.W.

-I help adults with a variety of clinical concerns including anxiety, obsessive compulsive disorder (OCD), and depression using Cognitive Behavioral Therapy (CBT) and mindfulness training.
+As a licensed clinical social worker, I help adults with a variety of clinical concerns including anxiety, obsessive compulsive disorder (OCD), and depression using Cognitive Behavioral Therapy (CBT) and mindfulness training.
 I employ well-tested, evidence-based treatments such as the Unified Protocol for Transdiagnostic Treatment of Emotional Disorders and Exposure and Response Prevention for OCD.

 I am also certified in two evidence-based parent training programs, Supportive Parenting for Anxious Childhood Emotions (SPACE) and Positive Discipline.
 These programs are focused on working directly with parents and have been shown to be as effective as child-focused treatment.